frontendpatterns/frontendpatterns.dev/src/content/patterns/focus-management.md

 Without this pattern, the premise that controlling focus flow for modal dialogs, route changes, and dynamic content insertion falls apart, and small changes trigger cascading regressions.

-## Context

-Use it whenever you're working on accessibility concerns in a codebase that multiple engineers touch daily.

 ## Solution

 Apply the Focus Management pattern by controlling focus flow for modal dialogs, route changes, and dynamic content insertion, and reinforce it with concise examples or tests.
 For example, wire a modal so focus jumps to the primary action and returns to the trigger when it closes.